-The program requires a minimum of 40 semester hours with an earned grade of "B" or higher in all courses in the program of study.
+The program requires a minimum of 40 semester hours with an earned grade of "B" (3.00) or higher in all courses in the program of study.
 Students in the nurse practitioner options are required to complete additional semester hours.
 Requirements for this program are described in the Graduate Catalog.
-Persons interested in applying for admission to the program should write to the Graduate College for a Graduate Catalog and application form (see "Admission to the Graduate College," page 486) and contact the College of Nursing Student Services Office.
+Persons interested in applying for admission to the program should write to the Graduate College for a Graduate Catalog and application form (see "Admission to the Graduate College," page 496) and contact the College of Nursing Student Services Office.

-Public Health - M.P.H.
+Public Health-M.P.H.

 The School of Health Administration and Policy and the College of Nursing, at ASU, in conjunction with the University of Arizona and Northern Arizona University, offer courses leading to the Master of Public Health (M.P.H.) degree.
-Two concentrations are offered: (1) Community health practice is coordinated by the College of Nursing, and (2) health administration and policy is coordinated by the School of Health Administration and Policy.
-Students may select a joint M.P.H./M.S. degree in Nursing option.
+Two concentrations are offered: (1) community health practice (coordinated by the College of Nursing) and (2) health administration and policy (coordinated by the School of Health Administration and Policy).
+Students may pursue a joint M.S. in Nursing/M.P.H. degree.
 For more information, see the Graduate Catalog.